U.S. stocks, dollar sluggish, all eyes on Fed meet this week - Up News Info

 In the United States, investors will closely parse comments by Federal Reserve Chair Jerome Powell on Wednesday after a two-day policy meeting for clues on how the central bank will start tapering its asset purchases, its assessment of inflation risks, and the future of interest rates.

-“Powell will likely highlight that the recovery is on track but COVID remains a key downside risk,” analysts at Bank of America said, adding that details about the Fed’s tapering of asset purchases would probably be revealed in future meetings.
+“Powell will likely highlight that the recovery is on track but COVID remains a key downside risk,” analysts at Bank of America said in a research note, adding that details about the Fed’s tapering of asset purchases would probably be revealed in future meetings.

+After vacillating between modest gains and losses for most of the day, U.S. stock indexes managed to nudge higher to eke out record closes.

 Advertisement